StewBC/machines/import/a2m/README.md

 Much like "C", the ternary conditional has the form (condition expression) ? (when true condition) : (when false condition).
 I it's simplest form it works like this:
 ```
 1: i = 1 ?
 2 : 3
  Will assign 2 to i, since 1 is true.

+A silly example:
 2: i = j .eq 1 ?
 4 : j .eq 2 ?
 5 : 6
-A silly example but if j == 1, i = 4; else if j == 2, i = 5; else for all other values of j, i = 6
+ if j == 1, i = 4; else if j == 2, i = 5; else for all other values of j, i = 6
 ```
-So, as can be seen in the second example, the conditions can be mixed and any valid expression, no matter how complex, is allowed for each of the 3 clauses (condition ? true : false).
+As can be seen in the second example, the conditions can be mixed and any valid expression, no matter how complex, is allowed for each of the 3 clauses (condition ? true : false).

 #### Assembler For Loops
 The for loop syntax of the assembler is useful for, for example, creatimg data tables.
 The syntax is: